 Final result: world data and exploration server

-In this section, we provide the world data for playing on your own, local server and a public server provided by us.
+In this section, we provide the world data for playing on your own, local server.

 Download the world